BlakeFrei/campaign-learn.en/help/acs/administrating/control-panel/adding-ssl-certificates.md

 # Adding SSL Certificates

+>[!Note]
+> Subdomain delegation from the Control Panel will be available in beta by the end of January, and subject to frequent updates and modifications without notice.

 Adobe Campaign Control Panel allows you to add SSL certificates to secure your subdomains.
 Adding SSL certificates requires three steps:

 ## 1. Generate Certificate Signing Requests